HomeProductionCropsHow to Completely Control Weeds In Cassava Farms for 25% increase in...

 Use IPM (Integrated Pests Management) practices at planting

 Prepare your land properly: When clearing the land for planting cassava in wet areas, you can slash the bush before the rains start.
 Weeds will emerge on the cleared land soon after the rains.
-This usually happens when the weeds you have cleared does not cover the surface of the soil.
+This usually happens when the weeds you have cleared do not cover the soil’s surface.
 You can then remove these weeds as you plant cassava stem cuttings.
 This will greatly reduce the frequency and labour of weeding in the cassava.

 When preparing seedbeds for planting cassava, remove weed rhizomes, stolons and tubers.
-Also, remove other structures that germinate and spread the weed in the farm.
-Farm tillage tools should be checked and cleaned from time to time to make sure they are free of these weeds structures.
+Also, remove other structures that germinate and spread the weed on the farm.
+Farm tillage tools should be checked and cleaned occasionally to ensure they are free of these weed structures.
 Otherwise, you will spread the weeds through contaminated tools.

 Read also: How to Carry Out Land Preparation Under No-till Agriculture